16 ways to drive website traffic and increase search ranking

 Unfortunately, becoming an SEO expert is a time-consuming process.
 And whether you're a new or established business owner, your time is undoubtedly stretched thin.
 There aren’t enough hours in the day to spend studying the details and minutiae that come with SEO while also trying to run a business.
 Figuring out how to drive traffic to your website really is a full-time job.

 Search algorithms are in a constant state of flux and can change unpredictably and frequently.
 On your own, it's pretty challenging to adapt to these changes without extensive knowledge of the algorithm's inner workings.
-To help, B12’s team of experts can mitigate the difficulty for you by adapting to changes quickly and accurately.
+B12’s team of SEO experts can help mitigate the difficulty for you by making SEO-friendly enhancements to your online presence.

-The Premium plan is perfect for small business owners and entrepreneurs.
-B12's AI technology handles the time-consuming setup tasks, and our SEO experts comb through your site to identify optimization opportunities and make improvements.
-We handle your SEO needs so you can shift your focus back to what’s most important: growing your business.
+B12's AI technology handles the time-consuming setup tasks, and our SEO experts ensure your site is built to take advantage of optimization opportunities that will help you reach your audience.
+Even after you launch, you can request help from our SEO experts to make improvements.
+We take the lead on your SEO needs so you can focus on what’s most important: growing your business.

 3. Stop using huge images